mir4ef/mea2n/README.md

  - The project is setup with Angular 4.
  - This project is pre-configured to work with `LESS`, because it is easier to setup and requires less dependencies than `SASS`.
 But if you prefer to use `SASS` or something else, please update the project accordingly to fit your needs.
  - The project has a `pre-commit` hook to perform certain tasks before the code is committed.
-The base setup only runs the linting and the tests.
+The base setup only runs the linting, the tests and scans the packages in `packae.json` for known vulnerabilities.
 Feel free to modify it to fit your needs or remove it completely.

 ## Further help